avamurrayprojects/Autonomous-Platooning-System-for-Model-Car/README.md

 # Model Vehicle Platooning System.
-This repository contains the code for a model car platoonig system developed as part of an academic project.
+This repository contains the code for a model car platooning system developed as part of an academic project.
 The system enables a follower car to autonomously track and follow a lead car using computer vision and distance sensing.
 Key features include ArUco marker detection, PID-based speed and steering control, autonomous obstacle avoidance and searching behaviour when visual tracking is lost.

 ## System Overview
 The system is split across two Raspberry Pi units: